nbrye/USFSA_Results_Processing/README.md

 Hi there!

-This is something I wrote purely for enjoyment; it's purpose is to aid intercollegiate figure skating teams in knowing where they stand throughout each qualifying competition.
-Traditionally the live team results at each competition fall behind the live individual results, and this aims to bridge that gap.
+I created this repo purely for enjoyment; this mini project aims to bridge the gap between the release of individual results and team results at intercollegiate figure skating competitions.
+Traditionally, individual results are released live and team results are released sporadically throughout the competition.
+At some competitions, skaters and teams may need to wait until the competition has concluded for information on team standings.